breakroot/CyberDefenders/README.md

 <p align="center">
 <img src="https://github.com/breakroot/CyberDefenders/blob/main/l'espion.png/WebCam.png"><br>

-For the last question we have this webcam image from EarthCam.
-To solve this easily, reverse image search this image.
+We have this webcam image from EarthCam to answer your final query.
+Use a reverse image search on this image to quickly solve this.

  <p align="center">
 <img src="https://github.com/breakroot/CyberDefenders/blob/main/l'espion.png/WebCam.png"><br>

-Now if we search where University of Notre Dame is located, it shows Indiana,
+Now if we search where University of Notre Dame is located which is **Indiana**.

 <p align="center">
 <img src="https://github.com/breakroot/CyberDefenders/blob/main/l'espion.png/q10.1.png"><br>

-We found an image with the same angle and point-of-view which was also uploaded in EarthCam.
-It was taken from the University of Notre Dame live Webcam.
-The said school is located adjacent to South Bend, Indiana.

    * Answer
   ```sh